alexbelgium/hassio-addons/README.md

 - ![base][base-shield] : will be updated but not tested each time
 - ![privileged][privileged-shield] : requires protection mode off to run
 - ![ingress][ingress-shield] : supports Ingress
+- ![ram][ram-shield] : a minimum of 4gb of RAM is recommended to avoid crashing the system
+-
 ## Installation

 Adding this add-ons repository to your Home Assistant instance is